john0248/bikesharing/README.md

 ![](Checkout_times.png)

-Even though the average trip is only 5 mins, we did not find a difference in trip time by gender.
+Even though the average trip is only 5 mins, we did not find a large difference in trip time by gender.

 ![](checkout_gender.png)